Family: Verbenaceae (Verbena Family)

 The chaste tree is a sprawling plant that grows 10-20 ft (3-6 m) and about as wide.
 Branched flower clusters are produced on new wood in late spring and early summer in a great flush that makes the tree look like a hazy purple cloud.
 It continues to bloom sporadically until early fall.
 Not only is the tree strikingly beautiful when in full bloom, but it is also fragrant and attracts pollinating bees and hummingbirds make hungry visits.
 Flowers are followed by a fleshy fruit that contains four seeds that are sometimes used as seasoning, similar to black pepper (monk's pepper is another of this species' common names).
 Flower color ranges from violet to blue to deep purple.

-Native Lookalikes: Currently no information available, or there are no native species that could be confused with Lilac chastetree.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Lilac chastetree.

 Ecological Threat: Out competing native vegetation.